-I recently flew business class with my toddler to Brisbane for a quick holiday (check out tips on Brisbane with kids here) I’ve flown business class with her before but it only really occurred to me this time just how much of a difference it makes!
+I recently flew business class with my toddler to Brisbane for a quick holiday.
+I’ve flown business class with her before but it only really occurred to me this time just how much of a difference it makes!

 DOMESTIC VS LONG HAUL